objy-org/objy-catalog/README.md

 ## Build your own mapper - extend the ecosystem

 If you need a mapper that doesn't exist yet, you can simply build it yourself.
-Each mapper type must follow a predefined structure, that can be found inside the mapper directories (_template.js).
-You can use this template as a starting point.
+Each mapper type must follow a predefined structure, that can be found inside the templates directory.
+You can use these template files as a starting point.

 ### Why build a new mapper?